Case Study, Dec 2025

 For restaurant brands

-No single place to see which stores are offline, on which marketplace, and why
+No single place to see which stores are offline, on which app, and why

-No single place to see which stores are offline, on which marketplace, and why
+No single place to see which stores are offline, on which app, and why

-Ops & regional managers often discover issues only after an order drop or internal escalation
+Ops and regional managers usually find issues only after order drops or complaints

-Ops & regional managers often discover issues only after an order drop or internal escalation
+Ops and regional managers usually find issues only after order drops or complaints

 For Voosh (v1 reality)